paulahitz8/PinBall/README.md

 ## Controls

-- Use down arrow to use the propeller
+- Down arrow to use propeller
-- Use left/right arrows to use left/right flippers
+- Left and right arrows for flippers

 ## Original Game